 Hours: Arcadia and Pinball Paradise are open on the weekends and by appointment (call or text 309-287-1725).
 During the summer and holidays, they have expanded weekday and weekend hours.
 For current open hours, visit their website or Facebook page.

-For information about the two arcade-themed lodging options on the Village Square, Hotel Arcadia and Hotel Arcadia Suites, visit the Arcadia website.
+For information about the three arcade-themed lodging options on the Village Square, visit the Lodging section of our Shopping, Dining, and Lodging page.

 Location: Corner of Morgan and Hamilton Streets, McLean